Join CityClub

 When complete by 2030, the Climate Innovation District will be the UK’s biggest sustainable urban development, complete with a primary school, care home, bars, restaurants, cafes and a bakery.

-CityRise Verdict: Progressing well but slowly
+CityRise Verdict: Progressing well and many aspects are complete

+The ambitious Leeds South Bank project has, in some respects, been a slow burner.
+Five years ago, you would forgive residents of Leeds viewing the plans as mere pipeline dreams.
 After all, like many other regeneration projects proposed across the UK, much of the responsibility rests on the bureaucratic and inefficient city councils.
 Leeds City Council are no stranger to over promising and under delivering on projects and South Bank is arguably one of the largest projects in Leeds’ long and illustrious history.

 Leeds is the proud home of CityRise and we are very excited watching it transform into one of the UK’s most impressive cities.
-The South Bank project in particular offers the ingredients required to propel Leeds fortunes over the next ten years.
+The Leeds South Bank project in particular offers the ingredients required to propel Leeds fortunes over the next ten years.

 Explore our Investment Guides